Cutaiar/morris/morris-ui/README.md

 `build` - builds the project, and outputs to the folder ./dist

 `serve` - start a local web server that serves the built solution from ./dist for previewing

+# Core UI

+Some components in this app are specifically for use in this morris experience.
+Others are generic, making up a core ui.

+They are currently not in a package of their own, but are a subset of morris-ui.